jrydval/MCP-Sample-Server-in-PowerShell/README.md

 2. Verify PowerShell version: `pwsh --version`
 3. Test the server manually using the testing commands above
 4. Open an issue in this repository

----

-Made with ❤️ for the Claude Desktop community